-- 1. Set up an ammeter to read amps, then connect it to the supply and return terminals of the current output under test. - 2.
+- 1. Set up the ammeter and then connect it to the supply and return terminals of the current output under test. - 2.
 Move the highlight to the port to be tested, press <Right Arrow> and then press <Down Arrow> to move the cursor to [Trim @ 4mA].

 - 3. Press <ENTER>.
-This triggers a 4.00 mA pop-up window.
-The ammeter will now be reading 4.00 mA. - 4.
-If the ammeter reading does not match, use the numeric keys to type in the ammeter reading. - 5.
+This triggers a 4.00mA pop-up window.
+The ammeter should now be reading 4.00mA. - 4.
+If the ammeter reading does not match, use the numeric keys to type in the reading. - 5.
 Pres<ENTER> to register setting.
-This adjusts the flow meter's DAC (digital-to-analog converter) so that a 4mA output corresponds with 4mA on the ammeter. - 6.
+This adjusts the meter's DAC (digital-to-analog converter) so that a 4mA output corresponds with 4mA on the ammeter. - 6.
 Re-check the ammeter to make sure that it is now reading 4mA.